3salles/pokemon-team/README.md

 </p>

 <p align="center">
-    A CRUD  Pokemon Manager Team porjet to aplly concepts learned in Programming Paradigms at UFMA using Java languange.
+    A CRUD  Pokemon Manager Team project to apply concepts learned in Programming Paradigms at UFMA using Java language.
     <br />
     <br />
     <a href="README.md">🇺🇸English</a>